JohnBerdida/coding_test/README.md

 - Node.js with TypeScript.
 - Adherence to SOLID principles for clean and maintainable code.
 - Implement a batch processing API that updates user balances based on requests in two provided JSON files.

+## Additional Questions
+1. What is the complexity of your algorithm (in Big O notation).
+2. How would you improve your algorithm?